yegor256/blog/_drafts/iccq.md

 **Idea**<br/>
-As I said in [my opening speech](https://www.youtube.com/watch?v=65baOBHeVMI), the purpose of a new event was to help Russian computer society better connect with their worldwide colleagues.
-Besides having a good intention I knew where to get a reliable sponsor.
+As I said in [my opening speech](https://www.youtube.com/watch?v=65baOBHeVMI), the purpose of a new event was to help Russian computer science research society better connect with their worldwide colleagues.
+Besides having a good intention I knew where to get a supportive and reliable sponsor.
-The rest was just implementation.
+The rest was just a matter of implementation.

 **Name**<br/>
-There are many options to chose from, but it seemed that the de-facto standard was a few letters, all-caps, like [SPLASH](https://conf.researchr.org/series/splash), [ICSE](http://www.icse-conferences.org/),
+There were many options to chose from, but it seemed that the de-facto standard was a few letters, all-caps, like [SPLASH](https://conf.researchr.org/series/splash), [ICSE](http://www.icse-conferences.org/),